Saturday, February 23, 2019, 10:00am - Sunday, February 24, 2019, 7:00pm

 We’ll supply work space, wi-fi, transit funds and computers/headsets as needed.

-Coffee, tea and lunch will be also be provided.
+Light breakfast (bagels, cereal), and coffee, tea and taco lunch 🌮 will be also be provided.
 Be sure to note any dietary restrictions in your member profile so that we can do our best to accommodate.

 Watch Gaby’s Damage Camp talk, Mending Technology for inspiration: